Modern Non-Linear Function-on-Function Regression: Conclusions

 \section{Conclusions}

 In this paper, we presented a novel approach for complex functional regression with a functional response.
 This approach was a natural extension of a neural network to functional data.
 We capture the temporal dependency and complicated relationships between the functional predictors and the functional response through the use of continuous hidden layers with continuous neurons.
-We have extended FDNN and FBNN to implement this approach which is flexible as we didn't assume any particular structure that limits the kinds of non-linear patterns learned, especially, interactions within time points for the predictors.
+FFDNN and FFBNN don't assume any particular structure that limits the kind of non-linear patterns learned, especially, interactions within time points for the predictors.
 We also explored regularization techniques to get smoother results while maintaining the performance.

-FDNN and FBNN are working not only on par with the best existing methods under simple cases but are outperforming in the case of non-linear settings.
+FFDNN and FFBNN are working not only on par with the best existing methods under simple cases but are outperforming in the case of non-linear settings.
 These approaches are appealing in practice as it provides a way for researchers to systematically conduct deep learning tasks when they have functional predictors and functional response.
-The main difference between FDNN and FBNN is that FDNN is more straightforward to apply on dense and nicely gridded data with less tuning, whereas, FBNN is more flexible as it can deal with irregular samples but is dependent on the imputation quality as well as the selection of the basis functions.
-It also allows for greater parsimony with very dense grids as it only learns the basis weights.
+The main difference between FFDNN and FFBNN is that FFDNN is more straightforward to apply on dense and nicely gridded data with less tuning, whereas, FFBNN is more flexible and allows for greater parsimony with very dense grids as it only learns the basis weights.
 A deeper theoretical investigation of these approaches is needed and is an avenue for future work, to develop the statistical theory to give these methods a sound backing.
 Also, the performance of these approaches under a sparse setting can be of interest but requires nontrivial extensions.